-MODEL STAT MODEL STATEMENTS FOR MODIFICIATIONS IN PARA SPORT Sample Provision Athlete used a new (or used) catheter (and urine bag) to provide the sample.
+MODEL STATEMENTS FOR MODIFICIATIONS IN PARA SPORT Sample Provision Athlete used a new (or used) catheter (and urine bag) to provide the sample.
 The urine bag was emptied before sample provision.
+The urine bag / collection device was emptied between sample provisions.
 Athlete used an alternative urine collection vessel to provide the sample.
 Athlete representative (or DCO) assisted the athlete during sample provision.
 Athlete and/or DCO representative observed the witnessing DCO (or chaperone) Sample Sealing Athlete representative (or DCO) filled the bottles.
 Athlete representative (or DCO) closed the bottles.
 Athlete representative (or DCO) filled and closed the bottles.
 General Athlete representative (or DCO) narrated (or described) the sample collection process for the athlete.
 Athlete was unable to sign the DCF - representative signed on their behalf.